cezamee/Yoda/README.md

 - **Kernel Bypass:** Packets are processed directly in userspace, never entering the kernel TCP/IP stack.
 - **No visible connections:** No visible connections in `netstat`, `ss`, or `lsof`.
 - **Firewall/tcpdump bypass:** Yoda-handled packets bypass Netfilter and conntrack, ignoring iptables rules and remaining invisible to tcpdump and standard network monitors.
 - **Process & Binary Hiding:** Yoda uses an eBPF hook on the `getdents64` syscall to hide its own PIDs, shell PID and binary name from process listings.
-This means the process and its executable will not appear in `ls`, `ps`, `top`, `htop` or similar tools, making detection much harder.
+This means the process and its executable will not appear in `ls`, `ps`, `top`, `htop`, `find` or similar tools, making detection much harder.
 - **Files & Directory Hiding:** Yoda can also hide files and directories whose names start with a configured prefix.
 - **Traffic camouflage:** Yoda doesn’t bind ports normally but uses AF_XDP to capture only matching packets in userspace.
 Legitimate traffic (e.g., Apache on port 443) passes through unaffected, letting Yoda blend seamlessly and avoid detection.
 - **Log output cleaning:** Kernel warnings and traces related to eBPF actions (e.g., bpf_probe_write_user) are cleaned from `dmesg` and `journalctl` output.